* Key advisor to President Barack Obama

 Stephanie Cutter was born October 22, 1968 in Taunton, Massachusetts and was raised in the nearby town of Raynham.
 After graduating from Smith College, she worked in the early 1990s at the Environmental Protection Agency while earning a J.D. from Georgetown Law School.
+She also served as an aide to then-New York Governor Mario Cuomo.
 In the late nineties Cutter served as deputy communications director for Bill Clinton, working to help rehabilitate the president’s image following the Monica Lewinsky scandal and impeachment.

 In 2001 Cutter became a spokesperson for Democratic U.S. Senator Ted Kennedy.
 Later, on Kennedy’s recommendation, she was hired to work on John Kerry‘s 2004 presidential campaign.
 After the 2004 election, Cutter went back to work for Kennedy until 2006, at which time she launched her own communications business.
 But even after parting ways with Kennedy, Cutter maintained close contact with the senator and his family.
 When Kennedy fell ill in May 2008 with what would eventually be diagnosed as an inoperable brain tumor, Cutter was the first person Kennedy’s wife called after dialing 911.

 Cutter’s reputation as a committed leftist and a tireless worker earned her an opportunity in 2008 to work on Barack Obama‘s presidential campaign.
-In June of that year, she was appointed chief of staff to Michelle Obama.
+In June of that year, she was appointed chief of staff to First Lady Michelle Obama.
 Immediately following the presidential election, Cutter became the principal spokesperson for the Obama-Biden Transition Project.
-In early 2009, she was assigned to help Treasury Secretary nominee Timothy Geithner navigate the rough waters of his confirmation hearings, and to defend Geithner’s fragile reputation amid public criticism of unpopular policies such as the Troubled Asset Relief Program and the AIG bailout.
+In early 2009, she was assigned to help Treasury Secretary nominee Timothy Geithner navigate the rough waters of his confirmation hearings, and to defend Geithner’s fragile reputation amid public criticism of unpopular policies such as the Troubled Asset Relief Program and the federal bailout of the multinational finance and insurance corporation AIG.

 By May 2009, Cutter was prepared to return to her communications company.
 But President Obama asked her to stay at the White House as a consultant, to manage the public image of his first Supreme Court nominee, Sonia Sotomayor.
 In this role, Cutter prepared Sotomayor for her confirmation hearings by peppering her with sample questions and overseeing media coverage of the nominee.